-This course is designed to help counselors-intraining begin to develop the self-awareness, knowledge, and skills necessary to provide effective and appropriate services to clients who come from diverse cultural backgrounds.
-In addition to sensitizing students to the experiences, world views, and withingroup differences of several racial/ethnic and other minority populations, the course provides an overview of the sociopolitical nature of counseling approaches and the way counseling has historically failed the culturally different.
+This course is designed to help counselors-in-training begin to develop the self-awareness, knowledge, skills, and social justice advocacy interventions necessary to provide effective and appropriate services to clients who come from diverse and intersectional cultural backgrounds.
+In addition to sensitizing students to the experiences, world views, and within-group differences of diverse populations, the course provides strategies for identifying and eliminating barriers, prejudices, and processes of intentional and unintentional oppression and discrimination.